Tim Krul: International career

 Krul represented the Netherlands national team at U17 level at the 2005 FIFA U-17 World Cup in Peru.
 He represented the U21s at the 2008 Toulon Tournament and was a regular in the side for the 2011 European Under-21 Championship qualifying campaign.

 On 4 June 2011, Krul made the starting eleven for the Netherlands in a friendly against Brazil, his first cap at senior level.
 He went on to keep a clean sheet, pulling off a string of decent saves in a 0–0 draw.
 He played his second match for the international team four days later against Uruguay in a 3–4 penalty shoot-out loss, the match having finished 1–1 after 90 minutes.
 He was called up to the Netherlands UEFA Euro 2012 squad but did not make any appearances.
 In new coach Louis van Gaal's first competitive game in charge against Turkey in Amsterdam, Krul was selected as starting goalkeeper, keeping a clean sheet in a 2–0 win for the Oranje.

 In June 2014, Krul was included in the Netherlands' squad for the 2014 FIFA World Cup in Brazil.
 In the quarter-final against Costa Rica, he was brought on by Louis van Gaal as a 120th-minute substitute for the penalty shootout.
 He saved two of the five penalties he faced as the Netherlands won 4–3.
-This was the first time in the history of the World Cup that a goalkeeper was sent on as a substitute solely for a penalty shootout.
+This was the first time in the history of the World Cup that a goalkeeper was sent on as a substitute solely for a penalty shoot-out.

-Personal life

-Krul has two children.
-During his time at ADO Den Haag, Krul was nicknamed "Bakkers Handen" (Bakers Hands) which was said to be due to his hands being the size of bread loaves.